abrantesarthur/chickadee/psets/futureimprovements.md

 - increase number of blocks in file system.
 This should impact multiple constants and functions such as `allocate_extent`

 - what if a child seeks at the same time that its parent writes to a disk file?
 Is the f->wpos\* and f->rpos fields going to be synchronized?

+- pset 4: add support to the `sys_unlink` sytem call and test it with `make cleanfs run-testwritefs4`